This is part one of The Black Sportswoman’s Starter Kit: the history makers.

 - Althea Gibson (1927-2003) is the first Black tennis player to win the French Open (1956), US Open (1957, 58) and Wimbledon (1957, 58) singles titles.
 Gibson is in the International Tennis Hall of Fame and dominated the global game in the late 1950s and later became a professional golfer.

 - Driulis González (b.
-1973) is a female Cuban judoka (practices judo) who has won four Olympic medals – a gold medal in 1996 – and is the first female judoka to compete at five Olympics.
+1973) is a Cuban judoka (practices judo) who has won four Olympic medals and competed in five Olympic games.

 - Florence Griffith-Joyner (1959-1998) set world records in 1988 for both the 100 and 200 meter.
 They have never been broken.
 She won four medals at the Seoul Olympic Games with the U.S. track & field team – three golds and one silver and is the fastest woman of all-time.